ZeldaFan0225/AI_Horde_Discord/config.md

     "advanced": {
-        "dev": Whether this instance is for development or not (BOOLEAN) *4, "encrypt_token": Encrypt the users token before saving in the database (BOOLEAN) *9 },
+        "dev": Whether this instance is for development or not (BOOLEAN) *4, "encrypt_token": Encrypt the users token before saving in the database (BOOLEAN) *9 "pre_check_prompts_for_suspicion": {
+            "enabled": Check if the prompt the user gave is suspicious and would get your IP banned (BOOLEAN) *10, "timeout_duration": The duration to put the user into timeout for }
+    },
     "filter_actions": {
         "mode": The mode on how the guilds list should act ('whitelist' or 'blacklist'),